ducandu/RL-Implementation-IMPALA/README.md

 This will run the algo on the local machine using one learner and one explorer (agent).
 Add more learners or explorers if you like.
-The built-in Env is the one taken from *Barto & Sutton*:
+The built-in Env is the one taken from *Barto & Sutton* (see image above):
 **Reinforcement Learning: An Introduction** "2017 Completed Draft" Chapter 13 (Policy Gradient Methods) Fig 13.1.